dmklee/nuro-arm/installation_guide.md

 ## Hardware (estimated time 2.5 hrs)
 ### Robot
 #### Assembly Instructions
 The parts needed to assemble the robot will all be located in the Hiwonder box.
 To assemble the robot, watch the following instructional videos.
+If you do not have access to pliers or wrenches, you should be able to hold nuts in place by hand (there is no need to tighten anything aggressively).
 1. [Assembly 01](https://www.youtube.com/watch?v=68N5oQAYfEI)
 2. [Assembly 02](https://www.youtube.com/watch?v=BhTdgkRTBoE)
 3. [Assembly 03](https://www.youtube.com/watch?v=ij0365iMALk): the portion 3:25+ is about cable management and is optional.
 If any wires are sticking out too much, you might want to fasten them down to avoid them getting caught during motion.